Galatians: Freedom through God’s Grace

 The full title of the book is Jesus the Bridegroom: The Origin of the Eschatological Feast as a Wedding Banquet in the Synoptic Gospels and is an edited version of my PhD dissertation.
 As I was working on my dissertation, people would ask what I was writing on.
 I usually said “an intertextual study on messianic banquet imagery in the Synoptic Gospels.”
 After a moment of awkward silence, I clarified: “Jesus said the Kingdom of Heaven is like a Wedding Banquet – what’s up with that?”
 I considered that as a title for a (very) short time.

-The book is also available through Amazon in paperback and Kindle.
+The book is now available through Amazon and the Wipf & Stock website.
+The book retails for $33, but Amazon and Wipf & Stock have it discounted.
 The Kindle version is only $9.99 and claims to have real page numbers.
-There is also a Logos version of the book, if you prefer that format.
-If you live in the Grand Rapids area, I have a three copies in my office if you want to get one directly from me.
+I have not seen a Kindle version yet.
+If you live in the Grand Rapids area, I have a few copies in my office if you want to get one directly from me.
+If you do get the book, leave a nice review on Amazon, I would appreciate that.